What are the top logo trends for 2023?

 A logo that’s just a brand name is as straightforward as it gets.
 This year’s trends are taking these simple name-based logos in a new direction.
 Designers are playing around with how to take this style and elevate it to new heights, so it looks like a logo without adding shapes or other treatments.
 Instead, they’re purely by using fonts and typefaces in creative ways.

-Some common creative lettering trends you’ll see in 2023 include:
+Some of the real logo trends you’ll see for lettering in 2024 include:

 9. Animated logos